ikebe094/interval-camera/README.md

 I made this on a school assignment.
-Works with Google Chrome, but may not work well on iPhone or iPad.
+Works with Google Chrome, but may not work well on iPhone, iPad, smartphones.
 You can use the web camera on your computer to take continuous pictures.
 In the case of a laptop PC, the position can be fixed depending on how the screen is opened, which is useful for shooting clouds such as the sky.